rtCamp/Frappe-Manager/docs/commands/self.md

 ### `fm self update-images`

-Pull latest FM stack docker images.
+Pull the docker images fm's stack runs on.

+Running containers keep the image they started with until they are recreated.

 **Usage**: